Welcome to news area

 The Middle East

-The FCDO is currently advising against all travel to Syria, Yemen and Iran and it also has area travel warnings for many countries in the region.
+The FCDO is currently advising against all travel to Syria, Yemen, Iran and much of isreal and also has area travel warnings for many countries in the region.
 Whilst many parts such as the UAE, Egypt and Jordan are generally stable and prosperous, this is not the case other areas.
-The risk of a short term, no notice conflict between Israel and Gaza is ever present, Whilst the Lebanon remains in a state of political paralysis and is struggling to recover from the August 2020 port explosion.
-Massive civil unrest, lead by women, has broken out in Iran following dead of an anti hajib protester.
+On 7th October 2023 Hamas launched a major ground attack against israel settlements and launched hundreds of rockets.
+Whilst the Lebanon remains in a state of political paralysis and is struggling to recover from the August 2020 port explosion.
+In Iran the situation has settled down following the 2022 mass demonstrations but in the long term the grip of the Mullahs seems to have been weakened.

 Current highlights: